cy69855522/Pytorch-Perceptual-Losses-Style-Transfer-Attention-Capsule-Network/README.md

 This project is a school assignment, we refer to attention53 and the capsule network to construct a new feedforward neural network to reproduce the style transfer method proposed in the 2016 ECCV paper "Perceptual Losses for Real-Time Style Transfer and Super-Resolution", and the new effect can highlight the significant features.
 For more details, please download the report.
-For more codes, you can access [my google drive](https://drive.google.com/open?id=1CbY5-lACB-DyZJtiQv6WRlkgkjZBrC8e).
+For more files, you can access [my google drive](https://drive.google.com/open?id=1CbY5-lACB-DyZJtiQv6WRlkgkjZBrC8e).

 # References
 1. [“A Neural Algorithm of Artistic Style”](https://arxiv.org/pdf/1508.06576.pdf)